 Parameter Description Profile ID This is the identifier number for this profile set.
 Mode Select Permit to specify that the packets that match the access profile are forwarded by the Switch, according to any additional rule added (see below).
-Select Deny to specify that packets that do not match the access profile are not forwarded by the Switch and will be filtered.
+Select Deny to specify that packets that match the access profile are not forwarded by the Switch and will be filtered.
 Access ID Type in a unique identifier number for this access.
-This value can be set from 1 - 100. • Auto Assign - Checking this field will instruct the Switch to automatically assign an Access ID for the rule being created. Туре Selected profile based on Ethernet (MAC Address), IP address, Packet Content Mask or IPv6. • Ethernet instructs the Switch to examine the layer 2 part of each packet header. • IP instructs the Switch to examine the IP address in each frame's header. • Packet Content Mask instructs the Switch to examine the packet header. • IPv6 instructs the Switch to examine the IPv6 part of each packet header.
-Priority This parameter is specified if you want to re-write the 802.1p default priority previously set in the Switch, which is used to determine the CoS queue to which packets are forwarded to.
-Once this field is specified, packets accepted by the Switch that match this priority are forwarded to the CoS queue specified previously by the user.
-Replace priority with - Click the corresponding box if you want to re-write the 802.1p default priority of a packet to the value entered in the Priority field, which meets the criteria specified previously in this command, before forwarding it on to the specified CoS queue.
+This value can be set from 1 - 65535. Туре Selected profile based on Ethernet (MAC Address), IP address, Packet Content Mask or IPv6.
+Ethernet instructs the Switch to examine the layer 2 part of each packet header.
+IP instructs the Switch to examine the IP address in each frame's header.
+Packet Content Mask instructs the Switch to examine the packet header.
+IPv6 instructs the Switch to examine the IPv6 part of each packet header.

+Priority This parameter can be specified to re-write the 802.1p default priority previously set in the Switch, which is used to determine the CoS queue to which packets are forwarded.
+Once this field is specified, packets accepted by the Switch that match this priority are forwarded to the CoS queue specified previously by the user. replace priority - Click the corresponding box to re-write the 802.1p default priority of a packet to the value entered in the Priority field, which meets the criteria specified previously in this command, before forwarding it on to the specified CoS queue.
 Otherwise, a packet will have its incoming 802.1p user priority re-written to its original value before being forwarded by the Switch.
 For more information on priority queues, CoS queues and mapping for 802.1p, see the QoS section of this manual.
-Offset This field will instruct the Switch to mask the packet header beginning with the offset value specified: • value (0-15) - Enter a value in hex form to mask the packet from the beginning of the packet to the 15th byte. • value (16-31) - Enter a value in hex form to mask the packet from byte 16 to byte 31. • value (32-47) - Enter a value in hex form to mask the packet from byte 32 to byte 47. • value (48-63) - Enter a value in hex form to mask the packet from byte 48 to byte 63. • value (64-79) - Enter a value in hex form to mask the packet from byte 64 to byte 79.
-Port The Access Rule may be configured on a per-port basis by entering the port number of the switch in the switch stack into this field.
-When a range of ports is to be configured, the Auto Assign check box MUST be clicked in the Access ID field of this window.
-If not, the user will be presented with an error message and the access rule will not be configured.
-The port list is specified by listing the lowest switch number and the beginning port number on that switch, separated by a colon.
-Then the highest switch number, and the highest port number of the range (also separated by a colon) are specified.
+Replace Dscp (0- 63) Select this option to instruct the Switch to replace the DSCP value (in a packet that meets the selected criteria) with the value entered in the adjacent field.
+Offset This field will instruct the Switch to mask the packet header beginning with the offset value specified: value (0-15) - Enter a value in hex form to mask the packet from the beginning of the packet to the 15th byte. value (16-31) - Enter a value in hex form to mask the packet from byte 16 to byte 31. value (32-47) - Enter a value in hex form to mask the packet from byte 32 to byte 47. value (48-63) - Enter a value in hex form to mask the packet from byte 48 to byte 63. value (64-79) - Enter a value in hex form to mask the packet from byte 64 to byte 79.
+Port The Access Rule may be configured on a per-port basis by entering the port number of the line card in the chassis into this field.
+The port list is specified by listing the lowest line card number and the beginning port number on that line card, separated by a colon.
+Then the highest line card number, and the highest port number of the range (also separated by a colon) are specified.
 The beginning and end of the port list range are separated by a dash.
-For example, 1:3 specifies switch number 1, port 3.
-2:4 specifies switch number 2, port 4.
-1:3 - 2:4 specifies all of the ports between switch 1, port 3 and switch 2, port 4 - in numerical order.
+For example, 1:3 specifies line card number 1, port 3.
+2:4 specifies line card number 2, port 4.
+1:3 - 2:4 specifies all of the ports between line card 1, port 3 and line card 2, port 4 - in numerical order.
 Entering all will denote all ports on the Switch.

-To view the settings of a previously correctly configured rule, click View in the Access Rule Table to view the following screen:
+To view the settings of a previously correctly configured rule, click view in the Access Rule Table to view the following screen: